Delay

 Prevent direct feedthrough —

-prevent a direct through connection
+prevent direct end-to-end connection

 Logical